zhang-cugb/dumux/examples/1protationsymmetry/doc/problem.md

 [[_TOC_]]

-## The properties (`properties.hh`)
+## Compile-time settings (`properties.hh`)
-This file defines the `TypeTag` used for the single-phase rotation symmetry simulation, for which we then define the necessary properties.
+This file defines the `TypeTag` used for the simulation in this example, for which we specialize a number of compile-time `properties`.

 <details open>
 <summary><b>Click to hide/show the file documentation</b> (or inspect the [source code](../properties.hh))</summary>